aicwebtech/biblesupersearch_api/readme.md

 * Installer

 #### This does NOT include:
-* A User Interface for the Bible search engine
+* A User Interface (UI) for the Bible search engine

-We reccommend our pre-built user interface, which is available both as a stand-alone application and as a WordPress plugin.
+We reccommend our pre-built user interface, which is available both as a universal client and as a WordPress plugin.
 These can be downloaded here: [Download](http://www.biblesupersearch.com/downloads) You also have the option to build  your own.